Quickstart

 alpine latest a366738a1861 2022-05-25T09:19:59 2.59MB docker.io

-$ sarus run alpine cat /etc/os-release
+$ sarus run --name quickstart alpine cat /etc/os-release

 NAME="Alpine Linux"